Abstract divisorial spaces and arithmetic intersection numbers: Global theory on proper varieties

-\begin{proof} First, we assume that $\overline{L}'$ is $S$-ample.
+\begin{proof} Multiplying $\overline D$ by a suitable non-zero $n \in \N$, we may assume that $\overline D$ is induced by an adelic line bundle $\overline{L}$ and hence $\overline{D'}$ is induced by the base change $\overline{L'}\coloneqq \overline{L}_{K'}$ of $L$ to $X'$.
+First, we assume that $\overline{L'}$ is $S'$-ample.
 Let $Y$ be an integral closed subscheme of $X$.
 We note that the base change $Y'\coloneqq Y_{K'}$ is a closed subscheme of $X'$ of pure dimension.
-Since $\overline{L}'$ is $S$-ample, the inequality \eqref{ample height inequality} holds for every irreducible component of $Y'$.
+Since $\overline{L'}$ is $S$-ample, the inequality \eqref{ample height inequality} holds for every irreducible component of $Y'$.
 By linearity of the height and the degree, we conclude that \eqref{ample height inequality} holds for $Y'$ and hence for $Y$ by invariance of the height and the degree under base change.

 Conversely, we assume that $\overline L$ is $S$-ample.
 Let $Y'$ be a closed integral subscheme of $X'$.
-For clarity, we denote by $h_{S',\overline L'}(Y')$ the height of $Y'$.
+For clarity, we denote by $h_{S',\overline{L'}}(Y')$ the height of $Y'$.
 Then have to show

 Since $Y'$ and $X'$ are defined over a finite subextension of $K'/K$, we may assume that $K'/K$ is finite.
 Let $Y$ be the image of $Y'$ with respect to the canonical morphism $\pi\colon X_{K'}\to X$.
-The way, the heights are set up, and the projection formula show
+The way the heights are set up, and the projection formula show

 and a similar formula holds for the degree.
 Since $\overline L$ is $S$-ample, we have \eqref{ample height inequality} for $Y$.
 Plugging in \eqref{heights and base change} and the corresponding identity for the degree, we deduce \eqref{ample height inequality after base change}. \end{proof}